rasm1/RPSLS-showdown/README.md

 #### Solved Bugs
 <ul>
-<li>When project the project was in development, none of the javascript would be applies to the pages</li>
+<li>When the project was in development, none of the javascript would be applies to the pages</li>
 <li>This was fixes by including the <script></script> tag at the bottom of the body.</li>
 <li>When the win condition was met, none of the scores would be reset when clicking the restart button</li>
 <li>This was resolved by directly resetting the variable responsible for displaying the scores instead of resetting the score incrementer</li>